-These anti-anxiety and anti-convulsant sedatives are effective at managing the conditions for which they are prescribed but have a high potential for abuse and dependence.
+These anti-anxiety and anti-convulsant sedatives are effective at managing the conditions for which they are prescribed, but they carry high potentials for abuse and dependence.
 If you or someone you love is addicted to these substances, there are ways to get help.

-There are a variety of treatment options for individuals suffering from an addiction to benzodiazepines.
-Depending on the severity of the addiction – a determination made after thorough evaluation with an addiction treatment specialist – recommendations will be made for treatment in either an outpatient or inpatient setting.
+There are a variety of addiction treatment options for individuals suffering from addictions to benzodiazepines.
+Depending on the severity of the addiction—a determination made after thorough evaluation with an addiction treatment specialist—recommendations will be made for treatment in either an outpatient or inpatient setting.

 Are Benzodiazepines Addictive?

 Benzodiazepines do indeed have addictive potential.
 While therapeutic doses of these medications are effective for the conditions they treat, misuse and abuse of these drugs can easily lead to addiction.

 Benzodiazepines lead to feelings of sedation, but at higher doses they produce feelings of euphoria in some users.
 When consumed in sufficient amounts, they can result in dopamine surges that promote rewarding feelings in the brain.
 This reinforcement of the reward centers of the brain causes benzos to be addictive.
 When someone abuses them over time, the rewarding feeling in the brain caused by these drugs surpasses that of natural rewards and so drug use takes a priority over other healthy activities.

 Due to the development of tolerance over time, it takes ever-increasing doses to produce the euphoric effects that are produced when a person begins abusing these drugs.
 Continuing to raise the dose of a drug to feel these effects is a huge risk factor for the development of dependence and addiction.

 Learn more about the effects of benzodiazepine use.